-The Company uses the same accounting policies and methods of computation as in the annual consolidated financial statements for the year ended December 31, 2017.
+The Company uses the same accounting policies and methods of computation as in the annual consolidated financial statements for the year ended December 31, 2017 except for the adoption of IFRS 9, Financial Instruments (Note 3).

-These financial statements were approved by the board of directors on May 11, 2018.
+These financial statements were approved by the board of directors on August 13, 2018.